What’s the Difference Between a “Hybrid” Fruit and a “GMO?”

 A: A GMO, or Genetically Modified Organism, has had its DNA altered via genetic engineering to make it more disease, pest, or chemical resistant, or to include desirable characteristics such as size, color, enhanced nutrition, or stability (shelf life).

-Close to 90% of the corn, soybean, cotton, and sugar beet crops grown in the U.S. has been genetically modified.
+Close to 90% of the corn, soybean, cotton, and sugar beet crops grown in the U.S. have been genetically modified.
 Corn, soybean, and sugar beet byproducts are used in many processed foods.
 GMO foods are required to be labeled in the European Union.
 Here, the U.S. Department of Agriculture, the Food and Drug Administration, and the Environmental Protection Agency are responsible for regulating the production and safety of GMO foods.

 While the World Health Organization states “no effects on human health have been shown as a result of the consumption of such foods by the general population in the countries where they have been approved,” there have not been any studies addressing concerns about allergies and unknown long-term effects on human health.
 Some studies have shown potential harm to non-modified plants and animals, including unintended crossbreeding, pesticide resistance, and population changes.